From Canada Soccer:

 Each evaluation Phase is 3 months long.
 If the candidate is not confident they can carry this out within the 3 month period, they are asked to register for a later phase that will allow them to complete in this time frame.

 For Evaluation Inquiries please email the Manager of Coach Education

-What will I need to submit?
+What do I need to Submit for the Evaluation Process?

 The candidate will submit the following to their assigned Coach Evaluator via email, and upload to the Alberta Soccer coach education platform.

 - Upload the Session Plan and Emergency Action Plan (EAP) to the Alberta Soccer platform (One Drive folder provided by Coach Evaluator)